RealThomasCat/backend-project/Readme.md

 # Backend project

-This is a web development project focused on backend with javascript
+This is a web development project focused on backend with JavaScript